bartekmi/x10/x10/doc/base_library.md

 If specified, element will have a border of this thickness and some small padding

 - Data Type: Float
+### Attribute 'ExpandedContent'

+If specified, clicking on a table row will show this extra content for the row inline, immediately under the row

 ### Attribute 'fillColor'

 Specifies background color of element